 The Board of Student Communications encourages and supports student work and publications in journalism, literature, the arts and multimedia.
-The student newspaper, Ka Mana'o, and the student magazine, Harvest, will be transitioning to a new digital format in academic year 2009-10.
+The Board of Student Communications encourages and supports student work and publications in journalism, literature, the arts, and multmedia through the student centered publication, Ka Mana'o.
 Look for a variety of information, feature stories and multimedia presentations on the College website and on campus digital displays For more information, visit the Student Life website.